ryancarolina/kaijuQA/README.md

 In the future, Kaiju will support built in functionality for API, performance, load, security, and many other types of testing.
 All in an effort to build a framework that ANY QA professional would find useful and time efficient.

+04 APR 2019

+Kaiju currently uses RestASSURED for API testing, Gatling for peformance and load testing, and selenium/webdriver for UI functional testing.